valotas/valotas.com/src/articles/testing-rxjs.md

 ### Simplifying the expectations

-Although, straight forward, it is a bit of code that you have to write in order to test a sequence of events and we haven't a way of testing the actual time (frame) that an event took place.
+Although straight forward, it is a bit of code that you have to write in order to test a sequence of events and we haven't a way of testing the actual time (frame) that an event took place.
 In the [docu][writing-marble-tests], you see the existence of `expectObservable` function, but still no info on where to find it.
 This time I went straight to `TestScheduler` and it looked like it had what I needed:

 - `expectObservable(observable: Observable<any>, unsubscriptionMarbles: string = null): ({ toBe: observableToBeFn })`

 With that we can write expectations with marble strings just like we create the hot/cold observables, making testing much more easier.

 It is though a little bit trickier to use, as we should first instanciate our scheduler with an assertion function.
 This will be used in order to assert the sequence of the events when `flush`ing the scheduler.
 That means that it should make our test fail.
-So either through and exception or just use your testing framework:
+So either throw an exception or just use your testing framework:

 ```
 function assertEquals (actual, expected) {